Application Submission Procedures

 - Err on the side of inclusion when discussing your academic and applied research experiences.
 If your graduate-level experiences are limited, be sure to also describe your undergraduate research experiences (e.g., honor’s thesis, research team) and/or class projects that involved applied research (e.g., job analysis or test development project).

-- If it is not apparent on your transcript, it is often helpful to include a summary of your relevant research methods/statistical experience or coursework on your resume.
+- If it is not apparent on your transcript, it is often helpful to include a summary of your relevant experience and coursework on your resume.
 Some course titles are vague on transcripts.

 - On your resume/CV, list the statistical/computer packages you have used.